Freelance scribbler exploring worlds real and imagined

 Dawn Review

-This one isn’t open quite yet but will be in about a week, and they’re one of the few guaranteed free feedback sources so I wanted to include them.
-They provide around 300 words of free feedback to any submitter who requests it.
+Dawn Review was on hiatus in 2025, but they do intend to come back, and they’re one of the few guaranteed free feedback sources so I wanted to include them.
+They provide around 300 words of free feedback to the first 150 submitters in each reading period to request it.

 Sixfold

 Sixfold is a unique publishing model in that it’s an entirely submitter-voted journal.
-In each round, stories are read and voted on by other randomly-selected submitters—6 in round 1, 18 in round 2, and 54 in round 3.
-When the voting’s over, you get all the comments written by all readers.
+In each round, stories are read and voted on by other randomly-selected submitters.
+When the voting’s over, you get the comments written by all readers.
 This can be an excellent way to determine how your story is reading to a wide range of perspectives at once.
+Currently, Sixfold is on pause while they update their website and improve the voting process, but you can subscribe to their website to get an update on when the next reading period opens.

 The Masters Review